 Founded in 1965, Fresno EOC has spent over five decades investing in people, helping them become self-sufficient.
 The scope of service provided by our Agency consists of almost all facets of human services and economic development.
 They range from preschool education to vocational training; from youth recreation to senior citizen hot meal services; from energy conservation education to crisis intervention; from preventive health care to prenatal nutrition education; and from vocational counseling to job placement services.

-As one of the largest and most effective poverty-fighting organizations in the country, Fresno EOC touched the lives of more than 145,000 residents of Fresno County in 2012, through programs that make a real, measurable difference—giving families the immediate help they need to weather day-to-day crises and the long-term support that allows them to build better lives.
+As one of the largest and most effective poverty-fighting organizations in the country, Fresno EOC operates over 35 human service programs designed to reduce poverty, increase self sufficiency, and build stronger communities.
+The agency budget is approximately $100 million annually with funding from private, local, regional, state, and federal sources.
+Those resources allow Fresno EOC to serve over 100,000 Fresno County residents each year through programs that make a real, measurable difference—giving families the immediate help they need to weather day-to-day crises and the long-term support that allows them to build better lives.

 Fresno EOC is a private, nonprofit 501(c)(3) corporation governed by a twenty-four (24) member tripartite Board of Commissioners under the auspices of the EOA of 1964.
 Eight of those twenty-four members are public elected officials or their designee; eight members are from the business sector, public agencies, and community groups; the remaining eight members are elected low-income target area representatives from throughout Fresno County.

 IS FRESNO EOC PART OF FRESNO COUNTY GOVERNMENT?

 WHY DID FRESNO EOC CHANGE THEIR NAME FROM FRESNO COUNTY EOC?

 WHERE DOES FRESNO EOC RECEIVE THEIR MONEY FROM?